onetwosri/no-teleport-olm/lightning cycle olm.md

 https://www.youtube.com/watch?v=8Sw3oF2UuU8

    Note: The 4:0 cycle after missing hammer is necessary to shift the cycle from teleports to lightning cycle.
 In this example I could have avoided tanking a hit by 4:0ing when I splashed instead of waiting and doing it later.
+The advantage of this method is that you don't tank any hits to shift the cycle, but it costs 1 tick (which you'd lose anyways if you don't have a scythe).

    **2b.** https://www.youtube.com/watch?v=7N25g0sNXDY

-   Alternative method to shift cycle to lightning.
+   Alternative method to shift cycle to lightning without losing a tick.
 Note that running to the mage hand like I did is unnecessary since olm is facing there anyways.
 You can just afk at the mage hand safespot and tank auto+null then continue running the mage hand.

 **3. Mage (splash) -> DWH -> Mage**

 https://www.youtube.com/watch?v=xMd62GX1Wjw

    Note: After my hammer, I was on teleport cycle.
 To shift to lightning, I ran to the mage hand when I splashed (which conveneniently happened right away).
-If you don't want to wait for a splash, you can do 1 mage hand cycle and then tank 2 hits at the mage side safespot as shown in example 2b.
+If you don't want to wait for a splash, you can do 1 mage hand cycle and then tank 2 hits at the mage side safespot as shown in example **2b**.

-   If your DWH doesn't cripple the hand, you can alternatively choose to do a 4:0 cycle instead of running to the mage hand, like in example 2a.
+   If your DWH doesn't cripple the hand, you can alternatively choose to do a 4:0 cycle instead of running to the mage hand, like in example **2a**.

 **4. Mage (hit) -> DWH (hit) -> Scythe -> Mage**